 LEGISLATIVE WORK:

-The following chart is a compilation of legislation sponsored by Rep. Dana during the 131st Legislature.
+The following chart is a compilation of legislation sponsored by the tribal representatives during the 132nd Legislature.
 To learn more about each legislation and see where it is in the legislative process, click on the bill ID in the first column.

 For those viewing this page on mobile, you can view more columns by scrolling left-to-right through the embedded table.
 That same material is available by clicking the Bill ID.